hedreiandrade/api-doeobem/README.md

 RUN ```composer update``` at the root of the project, inside the container(api-doeobem)

-Create files and Configure \api-doeobem\app\Config
+Create files and configure \api-doeobem\app\Config
 - db.php
 - jwt.php
 - facebook.php